 The Convention defines in Art.
 1 “every person who has not attained the age of eighteen years as a child, unless the applicable national law establishes an earlier age of majority”.
-Since participation in the Award programme is also open to adults up to and including the age of 24, this guideline also applies to participating young adults who are particularly vulnerable, without this being explicitly mentioned.
+Since participation in the Award program is also open to adults up to and including the age of 24, this guideline also applies to participating young adults who are particularly vulnerable, without this being explicitly mentioned.

-In Germany, central elements of child and youth protection include the Federal Child Protection Act of 2012 and the right to non-violent upbringing in § 1631 BGB from 2000.
+In Germany, central elements of child and youth protection include the Federal Child Protection Act of 2012 and the right to a non-violent upbringing in § 1631 BGB from 2000.

 Concept of violence

-Violence violates the child’s rights to physical and psychological integrity.
+Violence violates the child’s right to physical and psychological integrity.
 Violence against children occurs in a wide variety of forms and situations and is usually associated with power imbalances and dependencies.
 It can be perpetrated by adults, but also by children against other children; it can manifest itself on the internet or in social media or be initiated via the internet; it also includes violence by children against themselves (e.g. self-harm).
-In many cases, children are exposed to multiple forms of violence – also simultaneously – and some groups of children, for example unaccompanied refugee minors, girls or children with disabilities, are at increased risk.
+In many cases, children are exposed to multiple forms of violence – also simultaneously – and some groups of children, for example, unaccompanied refugee minors, girls or children with disabilities, are at increased risk.

 Inadequate implementation of the prohibition of violence, lack of monitoring and lack of legal protection can lead to structural or institutional violence against children.
 The association’s child protection guidelines use a broad concept of violence, which is also the basis for Article 19 of the UN Convention on the Rights of the Child.

 According to the World Health Organisation, physical violence is the intentional use of physical force or power, threatened or actual, against oneself, another person, a group or community.
-It results in actual or high probability of injury, death, psychological harm, maldevelopment or deprivation.
+It results in an actual or high probability of injury, death, psychological harm, maldevelopment or deprivation.

 Sexual violence/sexual abuse